epfl-ada/ada-2023-project-lassa8639/README.md

 *  Real social problems usually have a long-term impact on people's lives, which keeps the conversation going and leads to a steady creation of content.
 *  On the other hand, control group videos may have been faded out from people's focus, yet they increase proportionally together with the rising number of YouTube users.
 We can notice that their proportion to all videos have a rather constant expectation value in long term. -->

-**Predominant subtopics in mental health**: We first categorize the keywords into several subtopics [General, Lonely, Depress, Stress, Suicide, Trauma, Disorder].
-Then we count their respective frequency mentioned in the text description of each video record.
-And draw a pie chart to see the proportion.
-Also, we track the trend of the variation of the proportion to see how they evolve during the years.
-However, the trend appears rather random and we couldn't figure out useful conclusion out of this.
+**Predominant subtopics in mental health**: We first categorize the keywords into several subtopic cateogires [General, Lonely, Depress, Stress, Suicide, Trauma, Disorder].
+Then draw a pie chart based on their frequency proportions and track the variation during the years.

 <!-- | Subtopics                | Keywords           |
 | -------------------- | -------------------- |